Lightstreamer/Lightstreamer-kafka-connector/README.md

 ### Connection Settings

-The Lightstreamer Kafka Connector allows the configuration of separate independent connections to different Kafka broker/clusters.
+Lightstreamer Kafka Connector allows the configuration of separate independent connections to different Kafka brokers/clusters.

 Every single connection is configured via the definition of its own Data Adapter through the `data_provider` block.
 At least one connection must be provided.